ZigaoWang/ucc-manager/README.md

 # UCC Manager

+> [!TIP]
+> For IDs in the questions on different platforms, please use [this navigator](https://github.com/ZigaoWang/usaco-cses-cf-navigator) made by me.

 A web application for managing competitive programming solutions.
 Track your solutions from USACO, CSES, and Codeforces, add tags, and write notes.

 ## Features